 Our research clearly shows that expert knowledge tests are one of the best predictors of success in technical/specialist commercial and financial roles or key account manager roles.
 We also find that expert tests in conjunction; with a suite of targeted and validated evaluation tools are the most effective way of hiring people for specialist roles like pricing and revenue management.

 We find that when applicants are thoroughly pre-qualified and measured against key pricing attributes; during the recruiter process, our clients successfully avoided bad hires.

-More importantly, our clients were able to identify high calibre executives almost 5 times faster than typical recruiter processes; when they using robust pre-screening methodology that focuses on key pricing attributes, competencies and expertise.
+More importantly, our clients were able to identify high-calibre executives almost 5 times faster than typical recruiter processes; when they used robust pre-screening methodology that focuses on key pricing attributes, competencies and expertise.

 Break free from broken recruiter models & avoid bad hires

 The global talent market is changing and looks vastly different to how it did just five years ago.
 The traditional recruiter model must also change with the times and support businesses; to align their people to more complex pricing and business environments.